ionetek/messenger/README.md

 ### Sprint 3

-✅ Implemented full-fledged routing with obtaining parameters from the SEO URL
+✅ Implemented full-fledged routing with obtaining parameters from the SEO URL and checking access rights

 ✅ API created